Top General Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Ability to work with senior leadership
+• - Ability to work with different types of people

 What the interviewer is looking for:

-• Question: Tell us about your experience in managing people.
+• Question: Tell me about your sales experience.

 What the interviewer is looking for: